reactjs/react.dev/beta/src/content/reference/react/useMemo.md

   }, [todos, tab]);
 ```

-Because React calls your calculation twice, you'll see the todo was added twice, so you'll know that there is a mistake.
-Your calculation can't change the objects that it received, but it can change any *new* objects you created during the calculation.
-For example, if `filterTodos` always returns a *different* array, you can mutate *that* array:
+React calls your function twice, so you'd notice the todo is added twice.
+Your calculation shouldn't change any existing objects, but it's okay to change any *new* objects you created during the calculation.
+For example, if the `filterTodos` function always returns a *different* array, you can mutate *that* array instead:

 ```js {3,4}
   const visibleTodos = useMemo(() => {